-Pomona College in talks for possible purchase of Claremont Graduate University
+Pomona College in talks to purchase Claremont Graduate University

 Photo/courtesy of CGU